libmir/mir.net/README.md

 ## Composed user-defined types

-Mir types can be composed using other Mir types and C# POD types that doesn't require special marshalling. `MirWrapper` is a base class for all non-POD library and user-defined Mir types.
+Mir types can be composed using other Mir types and C# POD types that don't require special marshaling. `MirWrapper` is a base class for all non-POD library and user-defined Mir types.
 It requires the structure payload (`Impl`) to be defined.

 `MirPtr` and `MirSlimPtr` can be used to wrap a native type without defining its structure payload in C#.